-Many different agencies are responsible for specific aspects of water resource management in the Vermillion River Watershed.
-Watershed residents frequently tell us there are “too many hands” in the river and watershed.
-Drilling a drinking water well?
-Constructing a road that intercepts a stream?
+Many different agencies are responsible for water resource management.
+Drilling a well?
+Constructing a road that intersects a stream?
 Building a shopping center with a large parking lot?
-Installing a residential raingarden?
-These activities directly affect water quality or quantity.
+Installing a rain garden?
+Using cover crops?
+These activities affect water quality and quantity.
 Who do you contact for permits, technical assistance, funding, or training?

-Groundwater – The water held underground in the soil or in pores and crevices in rock is groundwater.
-Groundwater supplies water for drinking water, irrigation, and business uses, either through municipal suppliers or private wells.
+Groundwater – The water held underground in the soil or pores and crevices in rock.
+Groundwater supplies drinking water, irrigation, and business uses, either through municipal suppliers or private wells.
 During dry weather conditions, groundwater helps maintain lake levels, wetlands, and stream flow.
 Often, people who use groundwater have water softeners in their buildings to remove excess minerals.
 Who’s in charge of protecting groundwater?
 And, check out this video from Dakota County about our everyday connections to groundwater.

-Surface Water – Surface water is water that collects on the surface of the planet, such as in a river, lake, or wetland.
+Surface Water – Water that collects on the surface of the planet, such as in a river, lake, or wetland.
 Lakes collect water, but do not (usually) change location or boundaries.
 Rivers collect and convey water, so can shift location and boundaries as they move through the landscape.
 Some areas rely on surface water for drinking or business use.
 Who’s in charge of protecting surface water?

-Shoreland/Floodplain – Shoreland is the land along a river or lake.
+Shorelands & Floodplains – Shoreland is the land along a river or lake.
 A floodplain is an area of low-lying ground adjacent to a river, formed mainly of river sediments and subject to flooding.
-Shoreland that erodes because a river is too high or too fast-moving can lead to flooding.
-Structures located in floodplain can become flooded and carried into a river, causing pollution and damage downstream.
-Who’s in charge of protecting shorelands and floodplains?
+Shoreland that erodes because a river is too high or moving too quickly can lead to flooding in surrounding areas.
+Structures located in floodplains can get flooded and carried into a river, causing pollution and damage downstream.
+Who’s in charge of managing shorelands and floodplains?

-Wastewater – Wastewater is water that has been used (for washing clothes, flushing a toilet, or in a manufacturing process) and contains waste products, including sewage.
-Wastewater (unlike stormwater) must be treated before it is released to a nearby water body.
-Facilities allowed to discharge treated wastewater must have a permit that sets limits on water quality.
-In urban areas, wastewater is piped to a wastewater treatment plant for pollutant removal.
-In rural areas, individual sewage treatment systems (septic systems) treat wastewater to remove pollutants.
+Wastewater – Wastewater is water that has been used for washing clothes, flushing a toilet, or in a manufacturing process and contains waste products like sewage.
+Wastewater, unlike stormwater, must be treated before it is released to a nearby water body.
+Facilities allowed to discharge treated wastewater must have a permit that sets standards for water quality.
+In urban areas, wastewater is piped to a treatment plant for pollutant removal.
+In rural areas, residential septic systems treat wastewater to remove pollutants.
 Who’s in charge of wastewater treatment?

-Fish and Wildlife – The fish and wildlife living in or near water resources can tell us how healthy water resources are by their presence (or absence), population, and condition.
-They are also monitored as a natural resource and an essential part of the ecosystem.
+Fish and Wildlife – The fish and wildlife living in or near water bodies can tell us how healthy water resources are by their population and condition.
+They are also monitored as natural resources and essential parts of our ecosystem.
 Who’s in charge of protecting fish and wildlife?